ankumar/architecture/README.md

 -- After the United States, open source use picked up speed in China, India, and Germany this year.
 Developers in China forked and cloned 48% more projects than last year
 * [2018 Octoverse report](https://octoverse.github.com/2018/)
 -- collaborating more than ever before, with 1.1 billion contributions—and counting, transcending borders and barriers of all varieties to create something unquantifiable: a community of leaders, dreamers, dissenters, tinkerers, and doers building the way forward.
+## - How much has cloud hurt Elastic?
+"We haven't seen Open Distro really make any change or difference for us".
+Lots of good, incl AWS/others contributing to Elasticsearch/Lucene & seemingly no bad.
+Turns out cloud/open source are force multipliers. -  Shay Banon (CEO)
 ## - Community & Company Driven [Projects](https://www.linuxfoundation.org/projects/)
 ## - Open [Governance](https://github.com/cncf/toc/), Stewardship & [Principles](https://github.com/cncf/toc/blob/master/PRINCIPLES.md#toc-operating-principles)
 [![It's not a race if we're all on the same team](https://github.com/ankumar/Architecture/blob/master/images/Kelsey%20Hightower.png)](https://www.youtube.com/watch?v=jiaLsxjBeOQ "Kelsey Hightower, Staff Developer Advocate, Google")